|Lecture Room:||115 Van Hise|

 The midterm exam will be given in class on the date below.

-We'll use Piazza Q&A for discussions about the class and related topics.
+We'll use Canvas discussions about the class and related topics.
 Feel free to post questions and answers there about homeworks and exams, logistics, or relevant interesting things you found on the web.
-Note that we will only use Piazza for the Q&A feature, not for posting the actual homeworks.

 Note: there is not necessarily a one-to-one correspondence between lectures numbers and dates.